 The 2019 Mississippi Invitational call-for-entries has ended.
-The deadline for submissions was June 30, 2018.
-Artists with questions should contact Museum Curator of Exhibitions Kathleen Varnell at firstname.lastname@example.org or 601.960.1515.
+Artists with questions should contact Museum curator of American art Elizabeth Abston at firstname.lastname@example.org or 601.960.1515.

-The Museum will produce an illustrated catalog documenting the exhibition.
-Artists selected will receive information regarding the production of the catalog and transportation of artwork, as well as a loan agreement.
-Every precaution will be taken for the safe handling of works.
-The Mississippi Museum of Art will provide door-to-door insurance for works at a fair value, designated by the artist and agreed to by the Mississippi Museum of Art.
+The Museum produces an illustrated catalog documenting the exhibition.
+Artists selected receive information regarding the production of the catalog and transportation of artwork, as well as a loan agreement.
+Every precaution is for the safe handling of works.
+The Museum provides door-to-door insurance for works at a fair value, designated by the artist and agreed to by the Museum

-The bi-annual Mississippi Invitational exhibition and catalog are supported in part by the Hiatt-Ingram Fund of the Community Foundation of Greater Jackson/Jane Hiatt.
-The 2019 Mississippi Invitational exhibition will be on view at the Mississippi Museum of Art from June 29 through September 22, 2019, in The Donna and Jim Barksdale Galleries for Changing Exhibitions.
+The biennial Mississippi Invitational and its exhibition and catalog are sponsored by the Community Foundation for Mississippi/Jane Crater Hiatt Fund.
+The 2019 Mississippi Invitational exhibition will be on view at the Mississippi Museum of Art from June 29 through August 11, 2019, in The Donna and Jim Barksdale Galleries for Changing Exhibitions.

 ABOUT THE JANE CRATER HIATT ARTIST FELLOWSHIP